 Harold C. Simmons, age 76, has served as our chief executive officer since 2003, our chairman of the board since 1987 and on our board of directors since 1986.
 Mr. Simmons has served as chairman of the board and chief executive officer of Kronos Worldwide since 2003.
-He also has served as chairman of the board of TIMET since 2005, chief executive officer of TIMET from 2005 to 2006 and vice chairman of the board of TIMET from 2004 to 2005.
+He also has served as chairman of the board of TIMET since 2005, chief executive officer of TIMET from 2005 to 2006 and vice chairman of the board of TIMET from 2005.
 Mr. Simmons has been chairman of the board of Valhi and Contran since prior to 2003.
 Mr. Simmons has been an executive officer or director of various companies related to Valhi and Contran since 1961.
 Mr. Simmons is a brother of Glenn R. Simmons.

 General Thomas P. Stafford (retired), age 77, served on our board of directors from 1984 to 1986 and was re-appointed in 2000.
 Gen. Stafford was selected as an astronaut in 1962, piloted Gemini VI in 1965 and commanded Gemini IX in 1966.
 In 1969, Gen. Stafford was named Chief of the Astronaut Office and was the Apollo X commander for the first lunar module flight to the moon.
 He commanded the Apollo-Soyuz joint mission with the Soviet cosmonauts in 1975.
+He served as U.S. Air Force Deputy Chief of Staff for Research and Development and Acquisition.
 After his retirement from the United States Air Force in 1979 as Lieutenant General, he became chairman of Gibraltar Exploration Limited, an oil and gas exploration and production company, and served in that position until 1984, when he joined General Technical Services, Inc., a consulting firm.
 Gen. Stafford was also affiliated with Stafford, Burke and Hecker, Inc., a Washington-based consulting firm, from 1982 until 2005.
 Gen. Stafford has more recently served as an advisor to a number of governmental agencies including the National Aeronautics and Space Administration (NASA) and the Air Force Material Command.
 He is currently chairman of the NASA Advisory Council Task Force on the International Space Station Program, and also served as co-chairman of the Stafford-Covey NASA Space Shuttle Return to Flight Task Group.
 Gen. Stafford has received many honors and decorations including the Congressional Space Medal of Honor.
-He is also a director of TIMET and chairman of each of TIMET's audit committee, management development and compensation committee and nominations committee.
-Gen. Stafford is chairman of each of our audit committee and management development and compensation committee.
+He is also a director of TIMET and chairman of each of TIMET's audit committee, management development and compensation committee.